-For a typical SNR of 68 dB and a sample rate of 65 MSPS, this is equivalent to 25 nV/NHz.
-This equation shows the relationship between SNR of the converter and the sample rate FS.
+For a typical SNR of 68 dB and a sample rate of 65 MSPS, this is equivalent to 25 nV/ $\sqrt{\text{Hz}}$.
+This equation shows the relationship between the SNR of the converter and the sample rate f_S .
 This equation may be used for computational purposes to determine overall receiver noise.

 The signal-to-noise ratio (SNR) for an ADC can be predicted.
-When normalized to ADC codes, the following equation accurately predicts the SNR based on three terms.
-These are jitter, average DNL error and thermal noise.
+When normalized to ADC codes, the following equation accurately predicts the SNR based on jitter, average DNL error, and thermal noise.
 Each of these terms contributes to the noise within the converter.